What is The Debt Snowball Method for paying off debt?

 What Debt to Pay off First

 By adding up the minimum payments, you will now know how much you have to pay each month to cover part of the interest, and what debt to pay off first.
+With the debt snowball method for paying off debt you will pay the smallest balance first.
 This is only the beginning!
 You may be asking, why are you giving us debt counseling services for free?
 The answer is, I care about your well-being.
 If making a plan helps you to feel less stressed, and live healthier, then I consider it my duty!

 Debt Pay off Plan that Works